InstituteforDiseaseModeling/idmtools/docs/platforms/platforms-slurm.rst

 For architecure and included packages information about |IT_s| and |SLURM_s|, see (https://docs.idmod.org/projects/idmtools/en/latest/reference.html).

-.. :doc:`reference` errors out as unknown document when building sphinx local files, not sure why...
+.. :doc:`reference` errors out as unknown document when building sphinx local files, not sure why as the file exists and is in the same directory as other working referenced files, such as basis-installation...

 Prerequisites
 =============